softwaresaved/common-form-questions/core-questions.md

 #### Type:
 Text

+### Question:
-### From which source do you receive your primary funding related to the proposed work
+From which source do you receive your primary funding related to the proposed work

 #### Applicability:
 Open Call